-Fold down the top third of the leaf vertically.
+Fold down the top third of the maple leaf vertically.
 Fold in the two sides of the leaf tightly to form a small bud.

 Pick up a second leaf and hold it face down.
 Fold down the top of the leaf and then place the first small bud inside of the second leaf.